 Police forces can use positive action in deciding to appoint an applicant or candidate from a group that shares a protected characteristic if they reasonably believe that the group is disadvantaged or under-represented in the workforce, or if their participation in an activity is disproportionately low.

 However, police forces must not have a general policy of treating people with the relevant protected characteristic more favourably in connection with recruitment or promotion.

 In Gwent, we have an ethnic minority population of around 3.9%, rising to 10% in Newport.
 However, our ethnic minority police officers only equate to 2.2% of the workforce.
 This means we have a particular responsibility to encourage and support applications from our diverse communities.
 Gwent Police are particularly keen to receive applications from people that have a Black, Asian or other ethnic minority background (including non-visible ethnic minorities such as Czech, Slovak, Polish, Gypsy/Traveller people).
-We are also particularly interested in applications from people who identify as LGBT+.
+We are also particularly interested in applications from people who identify as LGBT+ and disabled.